MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/configure-viva-engage.md

  >```Set-OrganizationConfig -ConnectorsEnabledforYammer:$false```
  >
  > For more information, see [Manage Microsoft 365 Groups with PowerShell](/office365/enterprise/powershell/manage-office-365-groups-with-powershell).
-)

-## Allow Tenor GIFs in messages
+#### Allow Tenor GIFs in messages

-By default, users can attach GIFs provided by Tenor, a third-party, to posts.
+By default, users can attach GIFs provided by Tenor, a third-party company, to posts.

 > [!NOTE]
 > The GIF search in Viva Engage defaults to Tenor's "young audience" and "strict" filters to keep GIFs appropriate in a school or work setting.
 If you see inappropriate GIFs in a search, send email to support@tenor.com with a link to the GIF.